SofianChay/Computer-Vision-Reinforcement-Learning-1-month-project/README.md

 * Learning is more stable : we observe less oscillation when using vision.
 Learning is smoother.

 ## Summary :
-The following table summurizes the quantitative results of the experiments :
+The following table summarizes the quantitative results of the experiments :

 |                      | Frags                 |
 |:--------------------:|:---------------------:|